Edelwy/dfg-project-math381/README.md

 ## Input Data

-There are a few theoretical examples of the input data in the **"test cases"** directory.
+There are a few theoretical examples of the input data in the **"test-cases"** directory.
 The test cases are in the form of Microsoft Excel spreadsheets (`.xlsx` files).
 We are using a *pandoc* package to read the data, so you can use any of the [supported formats](https://pandas.pydata.org/docs/reference/api/pandas.read_excel.html).

 There are 2 sheets in each test case file.
 One is for nodes and one is for links of the networks.
 The first column of the **"nodes"** sheet is `str_name` which is used for labeling the nodes.
 The second column `ref_name` is the type of the node.
 There are 3 supported types:
 - type **PJ** is a manhole,